DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 The clinician may be alerted to an unusual cause of hand and foot dermatitis by frequent relapses and a resistance to regular treatments.
 A full skin examination should be undertaken, including evaluation of the lymph nodes, as enlarged lymph nodes could suggest a more widespread lymphoma.

-The diagnosis of mycosis fungoides palmaris et plantaris is established by a tissue biopsy and assessment by a dermatopathologist.
+The diagnosis of mycosis fungoides palmaris et plantaris is established by a skin biopsy and assessment by a dermatopathologist.

 The histological features of mycosis fungoides can be subtle, as early T-cell lymphoma may resemble eczema.
 Several repeated biopsies may be necessary.